hackclub/hackclub/workshops/login_auth/readme.md

 So, this is the database in which you can record users for restricted login 🔒.

-Now at last if you need hosting for your app you can choose any hosting providers like [Github](https://github.com/), [Vercel](https://vercel.com/) and even [Firebase](https://firebase.google.com/) so i am going with firebase hosting here.
+Now at last if you need hosting for your app you can choose any hosting providers like [Github](https://github.com/), [Vercel](https://vercel.com/), [Firebase](https://firebase.google.com/) and [Repl.it](https://repl.it) This online IDE provides you to host your webpage directly while writing code.

+Here i am going with Firebase.

 ### Hosting webpage in firebase